Sam-Hildebrand/Pinecil-v2-Python-Settings-Manager/README.md

 ## Features

-- **save**: Fetch current settings + firmware version, pretty-print them, and save as a `(version, settings)` pickle file.
+- **save**: Fetch current settings and firmware version, pretty-print them, and save as a `(version, settings)` JSON file.
-- **write**: Load a settings pickle, warn if firmware versions differ, diff against device, apply only changed settings, and commit to flash.
+- **write**: Load a settings JSON, warn if firmware versions differ, diff against device, apply only changed settings, and commit to flash.
 - **info**: Pretty-print live device state (settings, device info, and live telemetry).
 - **graph**: Get a live graph inside the terminal of the tip and handle temperatures, as well as power draw.
-- **print**: Inspect a saved pickle file, showing its firmware version and stored settings.
+- **print**: Inspect a saved JSON settings file, showing its firmware version and stored settings.

 ---